7 Major Accomplishments of William McKinley, 25th President of the United States

 Initially, the U.S. foreign policy was one of minimal interference in the affairs of neighboring countries.
 However, that all changed by 1897, when the general public sentiment in the nation swayed in favor of Cuba’s independence from Spain.

-McKinley, as well as large section of the public, had grown very frustrated of Spain’s suppression and brutalities during the Cuban War of Independence.
-This culminated in the U.S. going to war against Spain.
+President McKinley, as well as large section of the public, had grown very frustrated of Spain’s suppression and brutalities during the Cuban War of Independence.
+This culminated in the U.S. going to war against Spain in 1898.

-Guided by the values of humanitarianism, McKinley led the United States to a decisive victory against Spain.
-The win reinforced America’s military might and dominance.
+Guided by the values of humanitarianism, President McKinley led the United States to a decisive victory against Spain.
+The win reinforced America’s military might and dominance in the world.

 Similarly, the annexation of the Republic of Hawaii, under the Newlands Resolution passed on July 8, 1898, was met with a lot of praise from the American public.
 His supporters showered praises on him for breathing life into America’s Manifest Destiny – a principle with imperialist undertones.